digbmc/cwd-toolkit/_projects/03_adding-content.md

 ```

 If you want to use this front matter in any of your own pages or projects, all you need to do is copy and paste it into a new markdown file.
+While you do not need to know exactly how every variable works, it might be helpful.
+Below, descriptions are provided for the variables from the index.md file.

 Here is what each new variable does: